Denbigh Alliance Multi Academy Trust logo

 The Creative Arts Faculty is a hive of energy and imagination, and our committed team of staff offer inclusive opportunities for all students to engage in creative pursuits both inside and outside of lessons.

 We feel very strongly that our extra-curricular opportunities should be inclusive and are there for all members of our Denbigh community, regardless of whether they have opted to study Creative Arts subjects at examination level.
 We regularly refresh our offers and encourage students to set up their own clubs and rehearsals.
-A few examples of our regular clubs are Musical Theatre, Art, Band Development, Orchestra, and an A-Capella singing group.
+A few examples of our regular clubs are Theatre Studies rehearsal, Improvisation Art, Band Development, Orchestra and a singing group.

 The Creative Arts Faculty at Denbigh is a bustling environment where you will find students rehearsing and working outside of classroom hours regularly and you will find staff committed to realising students’ potential in their creative endeavours.